 As I expected, he wanted to watch the whole 70 minutes in one go, this particular pack came with a Speedy McAllister die-cast train, so he got comfortable with his beloved teddy and his new train – let the Chugger action commence Mummy.

 As I mentioned earlier there are 7 episodes on this DVD:

 Hoot V Toot, Stop the Press Emery, Babysitter Brewster, Chugger of the Year, Chug of War, Gold Wheels and Chug o Flage.

 Each episode teaches children a few valuable lessons – working together, friendship and understanding, respect for one another and being open and honest, whilst also showing them what being a train is all about – learning about signals, tracks and the different types of engines.

-We particularly like the Hoot V Toot episode – Hoot and Toot are twin brother and sister trainee engines, when Monkey was younger we explained that Hoot and Toot were like his friends S and Miss B, so he’s always liked Hoot and Toot as characters.
+We particularly like the Hoot V Toot episode – Hoot and Toot are twin brother and sister trainee engines, when he was younger we explained that Hoot and Toot were like his friends S and Miss B, so he’s always liked Hoot and Toot as characters.
 He especially likes Hoot in this episode, as he struggles to tell the difference between red and green (something Monkey struggles with too) and it gets him into all sorts of trouble.
-His sister Toot, has to learn to understand that Hoot isn’t making trouble, but needs her help and understanding to overcome his problem.
+His sister Toot has to learn to understand that Hoot isn’t making trouble, but needs her help and understanding to overcome his problem.

 There is also an extra – Meet the Chuggers – Speedy and Hoot and Toot.

-Monkey loves Chuggington, so this DVD has been re-run a number of times since we received it and the theme tune is now firmly stuck in my head, again.
+My son loves Chuggington, so this DVD has been re-run a number of times since we received it and the theme tune is now firmly stuck in my head, again.

-This DVD is available through all the normal outlets and is priced at £7.99, it get’s our recommendation.
+This DVD is available through all the normal outlets and is priced at £7.99, it gets our recommendation.